US STOCKS-S&P 500, Dow slip as monthly jobs growth slows; tech stocks lift Nasdaq

 * Banking stocks slide, shrug off jump in bond yields

-* Didi jumps on report Beijing looks to take it under state control
+* Didi gains on report Beijing looks to take it under state control

 By Shashank Nayar

-Eight of the 11 S&P sectors were down in morning trading, with real estate and utilities stocks leading declines.
+Nine of the 11 S&P sectors were down by early afternoon, with economically sensitive industrials and financial stocks leading declines.

 "The number's a big disappointment and it's clear the Delta variant had a negative impact on the labor economy this summer," said Michael Arone, chief investment strategist at State Street Global Advisors in Boston.

 "You can tell because leisure and hospitality didn't add any jobs and retail actually lost jobs.
-It suggests areas that are highly sensitive to the pandemic suffered as the Delta variant surged."
+Investors will conclude that perhaps this will put the (Federal Reserve) further on hold in terms of the timing of tapering.
+Markets may be okay with that."

-The S&P 500 and the Nasdaq had scaled all-time highs over the past few weeks on support from robust corporate earnings, but investors had recently grown cautious on hawkish signals from the Federal Reserve and the jump in infections.
+The S&P 500 and the Nasdaq had scaled all-time highs over the past few weeks on support from robust corporate earnings, but investors had recently grown cautious on hawkish signals from the Fed and a jump in infections.

 The labor market remains the key touchstone for the Fed, with Chair Jerome Powell hinting last week that reaching full employment was a pre-requisite for the central bank to start paring back its asset purchases.